AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Washington-Specific Discounts

-Pemco is available in Oregon and Washington only, and several of its discounts are available only to drivers in Washington.
+PEMCO is only available in the Pacific Northwest, and several of its discounts are limited to drivers in Washington.
 Here’s a list of some Washington-exclusive discounts to help reduce your costs:

 • Leased auto discount: If you lease your vehicle, you’ll get a comprehensive and collision coverage discount.